Engelberd Sani

-Engelberd Sani (born 28 May 1990 in Sorong, West Papua) is an Indonesian professional footballer who plays as a winger or right-back for Liga 2 club PSPS Riau.
+Engelberd Sani (born 28 May 1990 in Sorong, West Papua) is an Indonesian professional footballer who plays as a winger or right-back.
 He was entered in the Indonesia national U-23 team in the 2009 Southeast Asian Games.
 He also entered Indonesia national U-21 team in the 2012 Pre-Olympic Tournament.
 He studied Civil Engineering at Yogyakarta National Institute of Technology.

 Club career

 Persis Solo

 He was signed for Persis Solo to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Muba Babel United

 In 2021, Engelberd Sani signed with Indonesian Liga 2 club Muba Babel United.
 He made his league debut on 6 October against Sriwijaya at the Gelora Sriwijaya Stadium, Palembang.

 Sriwijaya

 He was signed for Sriwijaya to play in the second round of Liga 2 in the 2021 season.
 Sani made his league debut on 15 December 2021 in a match against Persiba Balikpapan at the Pakansari Stadium, Cibinong.